-Long sleeping is an uncommon sleeping disorder characterized by the body’s insistence on remaining asleep for longer periods of time than would otherwise be deemed necessary.
-This commonly results in 10 to 12 hours of sleep each night for people with this disorder, and less than that leaves them feeling un-refreshed and tired throughout the day.
+Long sleeping is an uncommon sleeping finding or disorder characterized by the body’s insistence on remaining asleep for longer periods of time than would otherwise be deemed typical.
+This commonly results in 10 to 12 hours of sleep each night for people with the findings, and less than that leaves them feeling un-refreshed and sleepy throughout the day.

 The disorder often begins in childhood, and last throughout the subject’s life.
-The sleep itself is very normal and high quality, and people with chronic long sleeping rarely have any other sleeping disorders.
+The sleep itself is very normal and deep.
 The disorder has not been connected to any genetic traits, medical conditions or psychological issues, and remains a relative mystery.

 Long sleeping has been found in approximately 2% of the population, with men at a slightly higher rate of having it than women.
 It may be difficult to first detect in children, as they routinely sleep more than adults, and are often not given free reign to sleep in as long as desired.
 Allowing a child to sleep in on weekends and measuring the time slept could be a good indication of the presence of this disorder, if it surpasses 10-12 hours.

 A link has been found connecting long sleeping with introverted personality types, which may have to do with the release or lack thereof of certain chemicals in the brain, but no conclusive evidence has been found, nor is there a cure.
 Long sleepers are advised not to fight the disorder, as it may lead to the development of other sleeping disorders or medical issues, but to instead live within its constraints as well as is possible under their circumstance, and achieve the most sleep that they possibly can without neglecting other aspects of their lives.